This post may contain affiliate links. Please read my disclosure policy.

 You don’t have to be Italian to enjoy this luscious coffee-flavored dessert with a bit of something extra from a little liqueur.

-I’ve always loved the flavor of the Tiramisu I’ve tried over the years.
-In addition to tasting great, I wanted my version to slice beautifully but still be fluffy, creamy, rich and soft.
-One of the goals I had while developing this recipe was to make a Tiramisu that holds together well.
-This recipe is all that and much more than a trifle in a pan.
+One of the goals I had while developing this recipe was to make the best Tiramisu recipe that holds together perfectly.ย Thisย recipe is all that and much more than a trifle in a pan.
 Each layer can stand on its own with plenty of moan-worthy flavor and “pick-me-up” attitude.
-Tiramisu actually comes from a Venetian word that means “pick me up”, “cheer me up” or “lift me up” and it does all that!

 I researched numerous recipes as the jumping off point for this dessert.

-My favorite overall comes from Chef Dennis Littley.
+My favorite recipe overall comes from Chef Dennis Littley.
 He has some amazing recipes on his blog – A Culinary Journey with Chef Dennis.
 Check it out!

 Thanks for PINNING!